Values

 • Level 2 – an enterprise publicly supports the use of the FairShares Model and implements the five values and principles internally using proprietory / bespoke design principles.

-• Level 3 – an enterprise publicly supports the use of the FairShares Model and puts them into practice by adopting (and adapting) FairShares IP and/or our model constitutions.
+• Level 3 – an enterprise publicly supports the use of the FairShares Model and puts them into practice by adopting (and adapting) FairShares IP.

 Leave a Reply